 To see a comprehensive list of City’s Widening Participation Outreach activities, please download our guide.

-For more information please contact the Designated Member of Staff (DMS), Beth Taswell at firstname.lastname@example.org
+For more information please contact the contact the City Cares Team at firstname.lastname@example.org.

 - Young Adult Carers Bursary - students who meet the eligibility criteria and have disclosed their caring responsibilities to the DMS will be awarded up to £2,500 each year of their studies for up to three years.

 - Hardship Fund - students who find themselves in financial hardship can apply for the Hardship Fund.
 Young Adult Carers are eligible for up to £1,200.

 - Graduation Package – Young Adult Carers in their final year will be given an outro meeting with the DMS as well as an appointment with a careers consultant.
 Upon attending both appointments, City will help cover the costs of graduation including gown hire, photos, and two family/friend tickets.

 City offers the following support to help students transition to City life, support you on your course and prepare for life after graduation.

 - A Designated Member of Staff (DMS) to be the first point of contact and named officer to support students throughout your time at City.

 - CityBuddies Peer Mentoring - for new students to be matched with a second or third year student from the same course (where possible) to help you settle in to student life.
 Young Adult Carers are prioritised for this scheme.
 For more information, please visit the CityBuddies website.
 (Please note this is available for undergraduate students only)

 - Professional Mentoring - second and third year undergraduate care-experienced students will be guaranteed an interview and given priority for the Professional Mentoring scheme; a development opportunity that provides students with a six month mentoring relationship with a person in industry.
 This is aimed at those with minimum work experience, who would like to build their confidence, and feel that they need professional guidance.